King of the Hill season 1: Broadcast history

 The season originally aired Sundays at 8:30–9:00 p.m.
 (EST) on the Fox Broadcasting Company.
 It aired following The Simpsons, another adult animated series.
 King of the Hills strong ratings helped The Simpsons post its first increase over previous season ratings.
 To coincide with Fox's broadcast of Super Bowl XXXI, a 20 second skit titled "Super Bowl Moment with Hank Hill" aired on January 26, 1997, in which Hank tries to cut in line at a supermarket checkout on the day of the Super Bowl.
 This skit utilized digital ink and paint like the opening sequence did, and was later included on the DVD release of the first season.

 On August 1, 1997, King of the Hills first season premiered on Channel 4 in the United Kingdom.
 In Australia, the season began running on the free-to-air Seven Network on November 23, 1997, and was also aired on pay channel Fox8 the following year.
 Between 1998 and 2010, the rest of the series would continue to be aired concurrently on both Seven and Fox8 in Australia.
 On the Seven Network, the series was initially airing during prime time, although during the 2000s it typically aired during weekend afternoon timeslots, alongside children's programs.
 In 1998, a French-Canadian dub of this season began airing in Quebec.
 This dub removed the Texas references and set the show in rural Quebec, changing the names of all characters and locations.
-It continued up until the eight season.
+It continued up until the eighth season.